Robert E. & Holly D. Miller Information Commons

 The Champlain College Library is the academic center of the campus, providing resources, services, and comfortable spaces for research, study, and collaborative work.
 The Library offers a mix of electronic and print resources to support the academic and research needs of students, faculty, and staff.
 The collections include print books and periodicals, electronic books, microfilm, videotapes and access to an extensive collection of full-text electronic journals.

 Reference service and research support is available to Champlain students in person, by phone, via e-mail, and via chat-based reference.
 Librarians work with students to identify print and online sources that support their topics for class assignments, and also to identify ways to evaluate and cite sources.

 Library instruction is available for all Champlain classes.
 Faculty should contact a librarian a week in advance to discuss what kind of instruction will be most helpful for students in their course.
 The library website serves as an important starting point and research tool, connecting users to online resources, selected research links, other library web sites, the online catalog, and reference databases.

-The Library has a collection of historical materials relating to Champlain College that may be accessed by speaking with the archives coordinator, whose office is located on the ground floor of the Miller Information Commons.
+The Library has a collection of historical materials relating to Champlain College that may be accessed by speaking with the Special Collections Director.

 Six group study rooms on the 2nd and 3rd floors may be reserved by students up to 24 hours in advance for group use.
 Five single-person quiet study rooms on the ground floor are available on a first-come first-served basis.
 Laptop computers are available for use within the MIC for up to four hours.
 When not reserved, they are available on a first-come first-served basis.
 Computers on the 1st floor are equipped with web browsing software and are intended for library research use.
 Computers on the Lower, 2nd and 3rd floors are equipped with application software for general purpose use; login is required.